LUDevNet/Docs/docs/file-structures/database.rst

 Database (.fdb)
 ^^^^^^^^^^^^^^^

+You can use the tools collection from `assembly <https://crates.io/crates/assembly-data>`_ to work with FDB files.

 .. note ::
 	There is a converter from fdb to sqlite available, see the :ref:`tools` section.
 This file type has no relation to firebird database files of the same extension.